Lalola22/rnaseq_pipe/README.md

 * Trimmed `.fastq.gz` files for each pair of raw-reads.
 * Kallisto quantifications for each sample
 * Salmon quantifications for each sample
-* Sleuth outputs for both quantifiation strategies.
-A number of plots are generated as well as the results file in `.csv` for further downstream visualisations
+* DESeq2 outputs, a number of plots are generated as well as the results file in `.csv` for further downstream visualisations

 ## Dependencies